 Method 2: Configure Internet Time Settings

-Many times, when there is a conflict between your time and internet server time, there may be many errors displaying during the update process.
-So configure the Internet time setting and check if it syncs with the server.
+When there is a conflict between your time and internet server time, there may be many errors displaying during the update process.
+To configure the Internet time setting and check if it syncs with the server.

 Step 1 – Access the default Settings program by pressing Windows + I hotkey to modify Internet time settings.
 Instead, you can also launch it from the Start Menu.